Guides

 Changes to fuel type

-Climatiq has undertaken an extensive process of improving the normalisation of activity_id for fuels, reducing the number of unique “type” by one-third without reducing the number of emission factors.
+Climatiq has undertaken an extensive process of improving the normalization of activity_id for fuels, reducing the number of unique “type” by one-third without reducing the number of emission factors.

-We have, as far as possible, used the most common fuel name as the normalised fuel_type and this is usually the IPCC name.
+We have, as far as possible, used the most common fuel name as the normalized fuel_type and this is usually the IPCC name.
 The key examples of changes we have made are:

 • gasoline, petrol, motor_gasoline → motor_gasoline